frankaemika/docs/source/ros_introduction.rst

     wrenches.
 Note: Both <arm_id>_EE and <arm_id>_K are not contained in the urdf as they can be changed at run time.

 To recover from errors and reflexes the ``franka_hw::ErrorRecoveryAction`` can be called.
-That can be done from an action client or by simply publishing on the action goal topic like
+That can be done from an action client or by simply publishing on the action goal topic:

 .. code-block:: shell